Cédric Roussel: Coventry City

 Midway through January 2001, with Coventry struggling in the league, a number of bids were made for Roussel's services, including one from Wimbledon.
 After refusing to sign for Wimbledon, he criticized the Coventry board for trying to use him as a makeweight in a deal to bring John Hartson to the club.
 He was particularly critical of the club's chairman Bryan Richardson for forcing through the Wimbledon transfer, accusing him of not repaying the loyalty Roussel himself had shown in signing permanently for the club, despite interest from "several classier clubs."
 Roussel would however later describe his time at Coventry as "the best part of my career."

 Wolverhampton Wanderers

-Roussel was eventually sold a few weeks later to the First Division club Wolverhampton Wanderers, in a £2 million deal.
+Roussel was eventually sold a few weeks later to the First Division club Wolverhampton Wanderers, for a fee of "about £2m".
 Generally disappointing at Molineux, he left after 18 months, having scored two goals in twenty five appearances.
-He was loaned out for the 2002-03 season to his hometown club Mons, who had recently been promoted to the Belgian Pro League.
+He was loaned out for the 2002–03 season to his hometown club Mons, who had recently been promoted to the Belgian Pro League.
 He finished the season as the division's joint top scorer with Wesley Sonck; both players scored 22 goals.